 Note that just because you use one of the machines listed above doesn’t guarantee you’ll need an update, but it’s worth contacting your processor to confirm.
 It’s also important to note that a machine not listed here may still require an update.
 Whether you need one depends on your processor and the machine itself.

 Older machines that are no longer sold/supported by the manufacturer may not be update-eligible.

 Payment gateways and virtual terminals are less likely to require an update.
 Nick Starai, VP of Product Development at NMI, says that, “Much of the preparation for the new BINs will be done through payment gateways.
 Many merchants, particularly those who use hosted payment forms, will not need to make updates, as they will be covered by the changes made by their payment gateway provider.”

 However, as stated previously, if you utilize card-type recognition using the first digit(s) of a card to identify and auto-select the brand in a payment form, you’ll need to update that payment form.
 Starai notes, “The odds are that some merchants, most likely larger merchants who have their own card type detection logic implemented in their own systems, will have to make changes on their end.”
 If your forms ask customers to choose their card type manually, you likely will not need to update.

 Notification of Affected Businesses

-If your business will need to take steps to update equipment to accept the new BINs, you’ll be notified by your processor.
+If your business will need to take steps to update equipment to accept the new BINs, your processor will notify you.
 Be sure to keep a close eye on the “messages” section of your merchant processing statement.
-Many processors have already sent notifications, and may send an additional notice in May or June before the cards are set to be issued.
+Many processors have already sent notifications, and may send an additional notice in May or June.

 If you’re a current CardFellow.com client and need assistance, you can contact us with questions.
 Please have your equipment brand and model information ready.